 Prince Du Mon of Mars is a reluctant officer aboard the starship, Socrates.
 However, he quickly finds himself thrust into danger when pirates kill his best friend, and a devastating creature arrives at the edge of inhabited space.
 The prince quickly learns two things:

-Lessons from the Wreckage is a debut novel that mixes the thrills of space opera and alien contact, with a coming of age story about friendship, learning, love and loss.
+Lessons from the Wreckage mixes the thrills of space opera and alien contact, with a coming of age story about friendship, learning, love and loss.

 Praise for Lessons from the Wreckage:

 A great read.
 Fast paced and gripping, I couldn’t put it down.
 Can’t wait till next book.
 Good character development with some interesting twists. – Amazon AU Review